jht243/travelsafety/PRIVACY.md

 ## Contact

-For privacy questions or data deletion requests:
+For privacy questions, support, or data deletion requests:
-- **Email**: support@layer3labs.com
+- **Email**: support@layer3labs.io
 - **Deletion requests**: Include the UTC timestamp of your ChatGPT session; we will delete associated logs within 7 business days.

+**Note:** Please contact us via email for all support inquiries.
+GitHub issues are not monitored for support requests.

 ---